Bam Margera: Television and film

+After the Jackass series ended in 2002, Margera was given a follow-up, Viva La Bam, which ran for five seasons from 2003 to 2005.
+A mixture of stunts and reality, the show followed Margera and his crew as they performed various stunts and missions, but also offered insight into their daily lives.
+The show was primarily filmed in West Chester but also visited New Orleans, Las Vegas, Los Angeles, Brazil, Finland, Mexico, Netherlands, France, Germany, Austria, Switzerland, Monaco, and Transylvania.
+In addition to the regular series, special episodes have included "Viva La Spring Break" and a "lost" episode included on the Viva La Bands CD, which was originally filmed in Iceland for the first season.
+A two-part special episode, "Viva La Spring Break", aired in 2006.

 In 2003, Margera played himself in the movie Grind, which portrays four young men following a professional skateboarder from Chicago to California.
 The film contains numerous cameos by Jackass members, as well as many professional skateboarders and other celebrities.
 Upon release, it was met with generally unfavorable reviews from critics, but was rated much higher by the general public.

-After Jackass, Margera was given his own MTV series, Viva La Bam, which ran for five seasons from 2003 to 2005.
-The show followed Margera and his crew as they performed various stunts and missions.
-The show was primarily filmed in West Chester but also visited New Orleans, Las Vegas, Los Angeles, Brazil, Finland, Mexico, Netherlands, and Transylvania.
-In addition to the regular series, special episodes have included "Viva La Spring Break" and a "lost" episode included on the Viva La Bands CD.

-In 2007, Margera was engaged and the wedding was filmed for Bam's Unholy Union as a follow-up to Viva la Bam.
-The show follows Margera, his then-fiancée Missy Rothstein and their friends in the lead-up to their wedding.
+In 2007, Margera's engagement and wedding planning was filmed for Bam's Unholy Union as a follow-up to Viva la Bam.
+The show follows Margera, his then-fiancée Missy Rothstein, and their friends in the lead-up to their wedding.
 In 2008, Margera had a "prominent, non-sex role" in a pornographic film by Gina Lynn, The Fantasstic Whores 4, with Brandon Novak.
-In 2009, Margera appeared on Nitro Circus.

-In October 2010, Margera appeared in Jackass 3D and the movie broke box office records.

-Margera appears with Dunn and skateboarder Tim O'Connor on Bam's World Domination, a half-hour Spike TV program that debuted on October 13, 2010.
-The first episode showcased Margera and his friends' attempt to conquer an obstacle course race in the Tough Guy Competition, held in Staffordshire, England.
+In 2009, Margera appeared on Nitro Circus, and the following year Margera starred alongside Dunn and skateboarder Tim O'Connor in the one-off special Bam's World Domination on Spike TV, which showcased Margera and his friends' attempt to conquer an obstacle course race in the Tough Guy Competition, held in Staffordshire, England.

-In March 2016, Bam and his mother April Margera appeared on the VH1 reality television show Family Therapy with Dr. Jenn to address Bam's self-destructive behavior.
+In March 2016, Bam and his parents appeared on the VH1 reality television show Family Therapy with Dr. Jenn to address Bam's self-destructive behavior.